data-mie/dbt-course/labs/lab7.md

 ### 2. New ecommerce stores

 Your company is opening new ecommerce stores in Germany and Australia!
-Your data engineering team modifies the ecommerce data pipeline so that it nopw feeds the orders data into store specific tables:
+Your data engineering team has modified the ecommerce data pipeline so that it now feeds the orders data into store specific tables:

 * `raw.ecomm.orders_us` (`store_id`: 1),
 * `raw.ecomm.orders_de` (`store_id`: 2), and